jenny-merriman/Build-a-Website-Design-System/README.md

 To create a single webpage for a style guide for a website.

 ### Project Brief:
-In this project, you’ll be building your own basic design system for a website.
+'In this project, you’ll be building your own basic design system for a website.
 On your site, you’ll collect all the colors, fonts, and some of the repeating styles.'

 ### Screenshots:
 Screenshot 1: